eclipse-theia/theia-website/src/docs/user_ai.md

 <video src="../../agent-pinning.webm" controls style="max-width: 100%;"></video>

 </br>

+### Image Support

+Theia IDE (and Theia AI) supports adding images to chat sessions, which is especially useful when visual context is needed to solve problems or explain issues.

+You can add images to chat sessions in several ways:
+- Click the "+" icon in the chat input area
+- Drag and drop images directly into the chat
+- Copy and paste images from your clipboard

+When an image is included in your request, it will be sent to the LLM along with your text (if the selected model supports image inputs).
+This enables you to provide visual context that can help the AI understand and address your questions more effectively (see example screenshot below).

+<video src="../../image-support.webm" controls style="max-width: 100%;"></video>

 ### Context Variables
 You can augment your requests in the chat with context by using variables.
 For example, to refer to the currently selected text, use `#selectedText` in your request.